Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 - `VISUAL_AGENT_URLS` – semicolon separated list of agent endpoints.
 If unset the values of `VISUAL_DESKTOP_URL` and `VISUAL_LAPTOP_URL` are used.
 - `VISUAL_AGENT_TOKEN` – authentication token passed to the agent service.
-If unset the agent uses `tombalolosvisualagent123`.
+The variable is mandatory and the server exits when it is missing.
 - `MENACE_AGENT_PORT` – port where `menace_visual_agent_2.py` listens for HTTP connections.
 - `BOT_DEV_HEADLESS` – set to `1` to disable interactive windows and run in
   headless mode.